reedws/IT3049C/Material/Assignments/4.Chatting_Application/index.md

 ```

 # Extra Credit
-* Create a refresh button
+* Create a refresh button to refresh the messages sooner than the 10 seconds auto-update.
+* use the colorAPI to change the color scheme of the application.
-* Something we'll talk about later is saving data in the browser (even after you close the browser and open it again, try to do that.)
+* Invisitigate and implement a mechanism to save data in the browser (even after you close the browser and open it again, try to do that.)